Skip to main content

 With many of the small country banks still deep in financial disarray and the great money-center banks deeply politically wounded by the Pecora hearings, Congress set about to write a new banking law to put the system in order.
 And thus three men largely shaped the American financial landscape for decades.

-President Roosevelt, an Eastern aristocrat with exquisitely sensitive political instincts but few ideological or economic convictions, had little use for the small-town bankers, most of whom were politically well connected with Congress and, outside the South, Republican.
-The President favored a national banking system that would effectively put these bankers and their financially weak but politically strong banks out of business.
+President Roosevelt, an Eastern aristocrat with exquisitely sensitive political instincts, but few ideological or economic convictions, had little use for the small-town bankers, most of whom were politically well-connected with Congress and, outside the South, Republican.
+The president favored a national banking system that would effectively put these bankers and their financially weak but politically strong banks out of business.

-Steagall was right that deposit insurance would end runs on banks; FDR was right about the moral hazard.
+Steagall was right that deposit insurance would end the runs on banks; FDR was right about the moral hazard.

-Sen. Carter Glass of Virginia was an advocate of limited government (he opposed most of the New Deal) and a firm friend of Wall Street.
+Senator Carter Glass of Virginia was an advocate of limited government (he opposed most of the New Deal) and a firm friend of Wall Street.
 He, too, favored developing a national banking system with institutions strong enough to survive bad times.
 When he was first elected to the House, in 1902, and assigned to the House Committee on Banking and Currency, he had been ignorant of both economics and banking.
 However, he was a very quick study.
 In 1913, by then chairman of the House banking committee, Glass was responsible for the legislation creating the Federal Reserve.
 From then on he took pride in being called the father of the Federal Reserve System.

 Appointed to a vacant seat in the Senate in 1920, he would remain there for the rest of his life.
-But while friendly with Wall Street, he recognized the reality of the Street's reputation in 1933.
+But, while friendly with Wall Street, he recognized the reality of the Street's reputation in 1933.
 Racist even by the standards of the Jim Crow South, he once wise-cracked that “one banker in my state attempted to marry a white woman and they lynched him.”

-The third major force was Rep. Henry B. Steagall, who had practiced law in Ozark, Alabama, before moving into politics.
+The third major force was Representative Henry B. Steagall, who had practiced law in Ozark, Alabama before moving into politics.
 Elected to Congress in 1914, he was deeply concerned with protecting the interests of people, and bankers, in such areas as his own native, and deeply rural, Dale County, Alabama.
 His main interest was in ending the runs that had devastated so many small banks and the small towns they served.

 His proposed means for doing so was deposit insurance.
 The idea was that if depositors were sure their money was not at risk should the bank fail, they would not rush to withdraw their funds at the first rumor of trouble, giving weak banks time to get their affairs in order and sparing sound banks the devastating effects of a run.